$L^{2}$-approach to the Saito vanishing theorem

 \subsection{Prolongation via Norm Growth and the Nilpotent Orbit Theorem}

-The nilpotent orbit theorem for integral variations of Hodge structures \cite{schmid1973variation}, \cite{cattani1986degeneration} plays a crucial role in studying the degeneration of Hodge structures.
-For complex Hodge structures, the nilpotent orbit theorem is worked out in \cite{sabbah2022degenerating} for the one-dimensional case and in \cite{deng2022nilpotent} for higher dimensions.
-A key consequence of this theorem (at least in our situation) is that one can relate Deligne's extension and the prolongation bundles via the growth of Hodge norms.
+We address the key consequences of the nilpotent orbit theorem (\cite{schmid1973variation, cattani1986degeneration} for integral variations of Hodge structures and \cite{sabbah2022degenerating,deng2022nilpotent} for complex variations) and the asymptotics of the Hodge norms.
+In particular, we relate Deligne's extension and the prolongation bundles via the growth of Hodge norms.
 We briefly summarize the relation between these two objects following \cite{deng2022nilpotent}.

 \begin{defi}[Prolongation Bundles] Let $\overline{X}$ be a complex manifold and let $D = \sum_{i=1}^{\nu} D_{\nu}$ be an SNC divisor on $\overline{X}$.
 Let $(E, h)$ be a hermitian vector bundle on $X = \overline{X} \setminus D$.
 For each $\alpha= (\alpha_{1},\ldots, \alpha_{\nu}) \in \RR^{\nu}$, we can prolong $E$ to an $\cO_{\overline{X}}$-module $\cP_{\alpha} E$ as follows.
 Let $(U; z_{1},\ldots, z_{n})$ be an admissible coordinate and suppose that $D|_{U}$ is defined by $z_{1}\cdots z_{l} = 0$.
 For simplicity, assume that $D_{i} = (z_{i} = 0)$.
 Then,